gcmacunlay/GE-IT-Skills-portfolio/ai/visual-report.md

 #### 1. Data Cleaning Protocol Log
 - **Raw Input Problem:** The CSV file contained multiple missing row cells for the years 2020, 2022, and 2023.
 Sources for data for each year are included in the table.
-- **AI Cleaning Instruction:** 'Scan this dataset.
+- **AI Cleaning Instruction:** '"Scan this dataset.
 Identify in the 'Year' column the missing years: 2020, 2022, 2023 in chronological order.
 Research and input the missing waste production dataset in accordance with the years 2020, 2022, 2023 by row.
-Output them in a table with complete years from 2017-2025 and waste production without the column for the sources.'
+Output them in a table with complete years from 2017-2025 and waste production without the column for the sources."'
 - **Result:** Successfully added missing dataset for years 2020, 2022, and 2023 after two prompts and removed the ‘Sources’ column for a cleaner dataset table.

 #### 2. Visualizations Generated